slcorp/RTView-ClearBlade/README.md

 * Mozilla Firefox 50.x+

 * RTViewDataServer-Mini package (a zip file, which will be available through SL Corporation)
-* RTView_ClearBlade_Displays package (a directory, which is available through GitHub)
+* RTView-ClearBlade-Displays package (a directory, which is available through GitHub)
-* RTView_ClearBlade_Node package (a directory, which is available through GitHub)
+* RTView-ClearBlade-Node package (a directory, which is available through GitHub)

 * A free trial subscription to RTViewCloud services